Citymonstret/Jenkins4J/README.md

 - Parse job data for builds and metadata
 - Parse job data for artifacts and metadata

-Jenkins4J does not *currently* support protected jobs, but if there is a demand for such functionality it can be added.

 #### How does it work?
 Jenkins4J uses the Jenkins [remote access JSON API](https://wiki.jenkins.io/display/JENKINS/Remote+access+API) (in the future, XML support *may* be added).
 [Retrofit](https://github.com/square/retrofit) is used